Vladimir Sokoloff (pianist): Family and private life

 Vladimir Sokoloff was a cousin of composer Noel Sokoloff.
 He was a nephew of conductor Nikolai Sokoloff.
 Another first cousin was pianist Theodore Saidenberg.

-Sokoloff married pianist Eleanor Blum, who, at 105, was still on the faculty of Curtis.
+Sokoloff was married to pianist Eleanor Blum who at age 105 was still on the faculty of Curtis.
 The couple performed as a duo until the birth of their daughters: Kathy, director of development at the Settlement Music School, and Laurie, principal piccolo player with the Baltimore Symphony Orchestra, and professor at the Peabody Institute of the Johns Hopkins University.

 Vladimir Sokoloff died in 1997 in Philadelphia, aged 84, after a long illness.